Bridging the Ex-Vivo to In-Vivo Gap: Synthetic Priors for Monocular Depth Estimation in Specular Surgical Environments: Introduction

 Despite its importance, robust depth estimation in Minimally Invasive Surgery (MIS) remains a formidable challenge due to the unique and hostile nature of the endoscopic environment.
-As comprehensively reviewed in \cite{Sensors24Recon}, surgical scenes violate nearly all photometric assumptions used in standard computer vision.
-The environment is characterized by homogeneous tissue textures, rapid non-rigid deformations caused by respiration or instrument interaction \cite{Neurocomputing13SLAMIDE,lamarca2020defslam,IROS18RNNSoft}, and severe non-Lambertian effects—specifically, high-intensity specular reflections on wet surfaces and transparent fluids \cite{mahmoud2016orbslam,okatani1997shape}.
-Furthermore, unlike autonomous driving or indoor navigation, the surgical domain suffers from a critical scarcity of reliable ground truth data.
-Active sensors (e.g., structured light) frequently fail due to signal saturation in specular regions, making it difficult to train fully supervised models that generalize across different patients and procedures \cite{scared,Hao2021EndoDepth}.
+As comprehensively reviewed in \cite{Sensors24Recon}, surgical scenes violate nearly all photometric assumptions used in standard computer vision, and lead to failures of classical vision models \cite{Sensors24Recon,lee2026disentangling}.
+The environment is characterized by homogeneous tissue textures\cite{Neurocomputing13SLAMIDE}, rapid non-rigid deformations caused by respiration or instrument interaction \cite{ICRA18RNNPlan,lamarca2020defslam,IROS18RNNSoft,RAL17GPR}, and severe non-Lambertian effects—specifically, high-intensity specular reflections on wet surfaces \cite{mahmoud2016orbslam,okatani1997shape,JNSB17AnatomicalRegion}.